VOT Detailed Info

 - Vehicle requirements: All vehicles must be road legal, registered, insured and inspected motor vehicles with at least all-terrain tires, reasonable ground clearance, front and rear recovery points, standard recovery gear, full size spare, working radio and, ALL VEHICLES MUST HAVE A WORKING WINCH.
 Also highly recommended (if not crucial) for VOT are rocker/bumper body protection, mud-terrain tires, traction aids, fire extinguisher, auxiliary lighting, maxtrax and a chainsaw.

-- Completion: To successfully complete VOT, participants must: 1) Complete every inch of each day’s route; 2) Complete all Challenge Sectors; and 3) Adhere to all rules of the VOT Competition Rules.
+- Completion: To successfully complete VOT, participants must: 1) Complete every inch of each day’s route; 2) Complete all Challenge Sectors; and 3) Adhere to all rules of the VOT Competition Rules (see below).

 - THE TROPHY: Each day for the four days of the expedition, there will be two Challenge Sectors.
 There will be a total of 8 regular Challenge Sectors on VOT and a special Final Tie-breaker Challenge Sector at the end of the final day.
-The competitor with the lowest number of points at the end of VOT will be the WINNER OF VOT and will be awarded an actual Vermont Overland TROPHY!!
-Check out the official VOT rules here:
+The competitor with the lowest time (see rules below regarding final Challenge Sector) at the end of VOT will be the WINNER OF VOT and will be awarded an actual Vermont Overland TROPHY!!
+Check out the official VOT rules below.

 - Final night celebration: On Friday night, we’ll celebrate our massive accomplishment by feasting on home-made, locally-produced fare and we’ll wile away the evening telling war stories and sharing our experiences around the campfire.
 The finishers will receive a coveted locally-crafted VOT award and we’ll have special prizes for camping setups and the highly sought after TSA (Team Spirit Award).
 Most of all, the VOT winner will receive the coveted VOT Trophy for the year!
 Regardless of whether you’re a winner or a finisher, all will join in the final night celebration before leaving for home on Saturday morning.